BryanFreedman/de-cuisine/README.md

 # de-cuisine

-To run this robust mealplanning app, please refer to the Wiki
+To learn more about and run this robust mealplanning app, please refer to the Wiki.
+Primer document is also available in the desription.